 - Computer Purchase: include the price of your computer in your “Cost of Attendance”.

-- Extraordinary Educational Expense beyond those allowed in the student expense budget.
+- Extraordinary Educational Expense: an expense beyond those allowed in the student expense budget.

-- Dependent Child Care for children of independent students.
+- Dependent Child Care: childcare cost for children of independent students.

-- Rent and Utilities beyond those allowed in the student expense budget.
+- Rent and Utilities: expenses related to rent and utilities beyond those allowed in the student expense budget.

-- Travel Expenses beyond those allowed in the student expense budget.
+- Travel Expenses: travel expenses beyond those allowed in the student budget.

 - Wintersession Expense: additional expenses for attending Wintersession term

 - Dependency Override: change your status from “dependent” to “independent.